 High school diploma or equivalent, evidence of comprehension of English language.
 No prior culinary experience is required.
 All students must be aged 16 years or over.
 The intake process of the Horeca Academie contains a trial lesson with a standard test (English basic) and possible motivation interview.

 This program is a one year educational program.
 You work while you study.
 If you are not from Europe, you will need to apply for a visum.
 PLEASE NOTE; this cannot be a student visa, it must be a work & stay visa!
 The rules and regulations for visa are different for each country so you will need to apply for this yourself.
 Prior to applying for this educational program, it is necessary to hold a Dutch residence status.
 You can only apply for this education program with a Dutch BSN number or Residence Permit ID.

 Who is this program for?

 We welcome students from a variety of different educational and occupational backgrounds.
 No prior culinary experience is required.
-This programme is suitable if:
+This program is suitable if: